It's easy and fun to make a neck lanyard!

 STEP 4: ATTACH STRAP TO SWIVEL HOOK

-Fold the strip in half with raw edges together; making sure not to twist the fabric.
+Once the lanyard strap has been edge stitched, it is time to attach the swivel hook.
+Fold the strip in half with the raw edges together, making sure not to twist the fabric.

-Then sew another row of stitches 1/4" away from the first row - again stitch forward, then stitch backward over previous stitches and forward again.
+For the second row of stitches, sew 1/4" away from the first row that has just been sewn.
+Follow the same instructions by stitching forward, then stitch backward over previous stitches and sew forward again.

-The lanyard is finished and ready to use.
+Fantastic job!
+The lanyard is finished and ready to use!

 Make the lanyard for yourself, your children or make as gifts for family, friends, kids or co-workers.
-They make great stocking stuffers.
+They make great stocking stuffers, too!

 If you have any questions about this project, contact us through the YouTube Video

 comments or our Contact Us page.
 We respond to questions in e-mails and YouTube comments regularly.